claceio/docs/content/docs/Configuration/Secrets.md

 [secret.env]
 ```

 enables looking up the Clace server environment for secrets.
 This can be accessed like `--param MYPARAM='{{secret "env" "MY_SECRET_KEY"}}'`.
 No properties are required in the env provider config.
-The vaule of MY_SECRET_KEY in the Clace server env wil be passed as the param.
+The value of MY_SECRET_KEY in the Clace server env wil be passed as the param.

 ## Secrets Usage